melzarjanchico-up/cmsc124_mp3/README.md

  COURSE & SECTION: CMSC124 B
  DATE: 8 November 2021

  ABOUT: Implement a recursive descent parser
+ Type 'exit' in string input if done

+ NOTE: See .replit file in repl.it for more details